 Is ascorbic acid and vitamin C the same thing?

-Technically speaking, ascorbic acid is simply the chemical name for vitamin C. It is one and the same substance, a water-soluble vitamin that is essential for a variety of vital functions in your body.
+Technically speaking, ascorbic acid is simply the chemical name for Vitamin C. It is one and the same substance, a water-soluble vitamin that is essential for a variety of vital functions in your body.
 So when we talk about ascorbic acid, we are talking about vitamin C - there is no difference in its chemical composition or its effect in the body.

 The daily requirement - how much ascorbic acid (vitamin C) is safe?